 A little backstory.

 For the last six years or so I’ve lived off of Amy’s low-sodium lentil and lentil vegetable soup.
-These are the varieties sold at Costco for something like a third of the single-can price (which, by the way is why I buy low sodium.
-It’s not because of any regard for my heart health or anything, but because that’s what’s available at Costco in the eight can pack: four cans lentil, and four cans lentil vegetable).
-I’ve consumed Amy’s religiously, about 4-5 times a week, two cans at a time, sometimes with steamed brown rice from yesterday if I want to change it up, for literally years.
-So much so, that my digestive system can’t function properly without it.
-Anyways, I ate my last can of Costco-supplied Amy’s lentil soup over Christmas break, and am now internally weeping as if the universe itself has forsaken me.
+These are the varieties sold at Costco for something like a third of the single-can price (which, by the way, is why I buy low sodium.
+It’s not because of any regard for my heart health or anything, but because that’s what’s available at Costco in the eight-can pack: four cans lentil, and four cans lentil vegetable).
+I’ve consumed Amy’s religiously, about four to five times a week, two cans at a time, sometimes with steamed brown rice from yesterday if I want to change it up, for literally years.
+So much so that my digestive system can’t function properly without it.
+Anyway, I ate my last can of Costco-supplied Amy’s lentil soup over Christmas break, and am now internally weeping as if the universe itself has forsaken me.
 Which, in some small part, it (read: Costco) has.

 Recently, I found out Costco isn’t selling Amy’s soup anymore.
 Instead they’ve started stocking this inferior-AF brand called Sprague lentil soup.
 I’ve tried it, and maybe this is the psychosomatic withdrawal syndrome talking, but IT TASTES GROSS.
 Or at the least, it’s decidedly not the delicious Amy’s I’ve grown to love so much.
 Now I’m probably going to get BPA poisoning from Sprague’s non-BPA-free certified can lining like my mom keeps telling me because what am I supposed to do, not eat canned lentil soup morning, noon, and night?